 Suddenly it was the intermission, and Miller jostled his way to the theater lobby.

 In the lobby men laughed and chattered as though nothing had happened.
 Jewelry-bedecked women tossed their heads with lighthearted caprice.
 Children clamored for a drink at the water fountain.
 A noisy line formed at the concession booth.
 It was not that I had gone to that lobby expecting everyone to be collected in little prayer groups or hear them singing "When I Survey the Wondrous Cross."

 Most people who see the cross are not impressed with it.
 They can see it and walk away and forget it.
-Yet the Christian who sees the cross and esteems it is a person who understands ...
+Yet the Christian who sees the cross and esteems it ...